dynamicweb/swiffy-slider/readme.md

     </tr>
      <tr>
       <td><code>slider-nav-autohide</code></td>
       <td>Will hide appropiate navigation arrow when the first or last slide is visible to indicate that sliding is at its start or end.
 On load the arrow will first disappear when the script is loaded.
-Also add `.slide-visible-first` class to the `.swiffy-slider` instance together with `.slider-nav-autohide` to hide the start arrow on load before js executes.</td>
+Also add `.slider-item-first-visible` class to the `.swiffy-slider` instance together with `.slider-nav-autohide` to hide the start arrow on load before js executes.</td>
     </tr>
     </tbody>
 </table>